rhdevs/rhapp/README.md

 Run `yarn start:all` or `npm run start:all`

 #### Backend-only
+1. Run `. /backend/venv/bin/activate` to activate virtual env
+2. Run `export FLASK_APP=testpy.py` to set entry file
+3. Run `flask run` to start flask server
+4. Go to http://127.0.0.1:5000/ to view the server

 #### Frontend-only
 1. Copy and paste `.env.template` to fill up the env variables and save as `frontend/.env`
 2. run `yarn` in `/frontend` to install dependencies
 3. run `yarn start` to start front-end
+4. Go to http://127.0.0.1:3000/ to view the frontend

 <!-- CONTRIBUTING -->